 November can be a good time to visit Italy, provided you know what to expect and make plans that are realistic for the November weather.

-November is a good time to visit Italy if you like food tours, museum visits and city breaks.
+Overall, November is a good time to visit Italy if you like food tours, museum visits and city breaks and not a great one to enjoy the coast or hiking destinations.

 The most popular destinations in Italy in November: what to expect